 Mlíko or milk is a mug full of sweet and creamy wet foam that really shows off the Saaz hops and aromatics in a Czech Pilsner.
 This is traditionally enjoyed as a dessert beer that you sip quickly.

-This pour is very similar to Hladinka with the biggest difference being the order of how you pour it.
-Nadvkrat starts with filling your mug with beer and then finish with a head of foam, which is how you would pour a beer from a standard faucet.
-The Czech refer to this pour as “crisp” whereas the Hladnika is more smooth.
+This pour is very similar to Hladinka, with the biggest difference being the order of how you pour it.
+Nadvkrat starts with filling your mug with beer and then finishing with a head of foam, which is how you would pour a beer from a standard faucet.
+The Czech refer to this pour as “crisp,” whereas the Hladnika is more smooth.

 A Čochtan pour is just a mug filled with beer and no foam.
 Without the foam, you lose the balanced flavor, and thus you get a very bitter beer.